We researched 30+ FSCA regulated forex brokers in South Africa, here are the best of them that offer CFD & Forex trading at lowest fees.

 For example: Tickmill South Africa (Pty) Ltd is regulated by FSCA, and they publicly list their FSP number on their website’s footer & regulations page.

-Similarly, other regulated CFD brokers like Hotforex, FXTM, Exness show their FSCA regulation on their website.
+Similarly, other regulated CFD brokers like HotForex SA, FXTM & Exness show their FSCA regulation & the exact license number on their website.

-If you are not able to find the FSP number yourself, it is best to ask your broker’s support team via an email or sales Live chat for their FSP number & company name in SA.
+If you are not able to find the FSP number yourself, it is best to ask your broker’s support team via an email or connect with the Live chat on broker’s website & ask for their FSP number & company name in SA.
 Any regulated broker would share this information with you.

 Step #2: Verify the FSP number on FSCA’s public Search